Have you been struggling to achieve your health goals?

 # 7 Look for inspiration

-This one ties to what I have stated above.
 Is there someone on Instagram that is an exercise diva, follow them, learn from them.
-Is there someone in your life that has managed to get their health back.
+Is there someone in your life that has managed to get their health back?
 Ask them how they do it.

 Learn from them.
 Join them and may have them as your exercise or gym, walk buddy.
 We all can use some inspiration.
 Listen to inspiring talks as well.